 Book, video and gear reviews

-First published April 2nd 2013 - A couple of years ago
+First published April 2nd 2013 - More than 2 years ago

 GFF book review

 The Fly Fisher's PlaybookA Systematic Approach to Nymph Fishing